 - The enemy of my enemy is my friend.
 If there are only 2 or 3 Coalitions represented in the group of players, the GM can present them a challenge in the form of a rival Coalition’s plot that is severe enough for the players to ally with each other.
 This is the simplest implementation, and helps especially when there are more players from one Coalition in the party, from getting the upper hand on the others.

-- Incognito at a social event.
+- Incognito at a gathering.
 Each player is from a different Coalition than their fellow players, but none of their characters is aware of each others’ allegiance.
-The group is at a neutral social event, roleplaying either their main Animosity character or a new character, and each player is given a secret mission to complete.
+The group is at a neutral location or gathering, roleplaying either their main Animosity character or a new character, and each player is given a secret mission to complete.
 It will be up to players to act on their mission objective as their target is revealed to in the course of the session by the GM, without other players noticing.

 - New characters who are double agents.
 Introduce just one or two party members from an outsider Coalition as characters who nobody has seen before (as in, not their regular Animosity characters/leaders), who are there to help.
 These are actually double agents: they MUST help the party with their mission in order not to blow their cover.
 This way, they do not interfere with the main party’s mission which minimizes conflicts.
 But they learn information during the mission from the GM that they can then use to submit a Play Report to their own coalition as gathered intel.